 9. Wash and Wax Your Car

-Before the cold weather arrives and makes it nearly impossible to clean your car, give it an in-depth wash and wax.
-Get inside the door jambs, inside the wheel wells, and all the other nooks and crannies to ensure all the summertime grime is gone.
+Before the cold weather arrives and makes it much more difficult to wash your car, give it an in-depth wash and wax.
+Get inside the door jambs, wheel wells, and all the other nooks and crannies to ensure all the summertime grime is gone.

 And don't forget to vacuum out and do a full clean inside the vehicle.